DMD1070/DMD1070.github.io/syllabus.md

 title: About
 ---

+## About the open source curriculum

-**DMD1070: Foundations of Web Design** is a course offered at the [University of Connecticut – Stamford](http://stamford.uconn.edu/) and taught by [Adam D. Scott](http://adamdscott.com/).
+**DMD1070: Foundations of Web Design** is a course offered at the [University of Connecticut – Stamford](http://stamford.uconn.edu/) and taught by [Adam Scott](http://adamscott.website).

 ## Contributing

-Contributions to the DMD1070 curriculum are welcomed in the form of both issues and pull requests.
+Contributions to the DMD1070 curriculum are welcomed in the form of both GitHub issues and pull requests.

 ### Issues